 The Pacific nation of Nauru is the smallest Commonwealth member country with a population of about 10,000.
 The most populous member country is India with over 1.2 billion people.

-- The Commonwealth has observed more than 140 elections in 36 countries since 1980.
+- The Commonwealth has observed more than 140 elections in nearly 40 countries since 1980.

-- The combined gross domestic product of Commonwealth member countries is predicted to reach US$14 trillion by 2020.
+- The combined gross domestic product of Commonwealth countries is estimated at US$10.4 trillion in 2017 and predicted to reach US$13 trillion in 2020.

 - Half of the top 20 global emerging cities are in the Commonwealth: New Delhi, Mumbai, Nairobi, Kuala Lumpur, Bangalore, Johannesburg, Kolkata, Cape Town, Chennai and Dhaka.